MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/ble-beacon.md

 Bluetooth LE Advertisements allow your device to constantly beacon out a specific payload, called an advertisement.
 This advertisement can be seen by any nearby Bluetooth LE capable device, if they are set up to listen for this specific advertisment.

-**Note**
-For user privacy, the lifespan of your advertisement is tied to that of your app.
+> **Note**: For user privacy, the lifespan of your advertisement is tied to that of your app.
 You can create a BluetoothLEAdvertisementPublisher and call Start in a background task for advertisement in the background.
 For more information about background tasks, see [Launching, resuming, and background tasks](https://msdn.microsoft.com/windows/uwp/launch-resume/index).

 ### Basic Publishing